offmango/spotxm/README.md

 ## Outstanding Issues / To Dos

+Add Sidekiq interface so you can check the queue, make sure workers are stacking up.

+Confirm that workers are failing quietly and not hammering the Sirius XM servers.

 Add time-specific searching for tracks

 Sometimes most_recent tracks comes up blank.

 Refactor lots of the view stuff into partials (like the track listing)

 <!-- * The timestamp call is currently not working from Heroku (and occasionally from local).
 Not sure why.
 For better testing, create a test page for doing the timestamp to see what's coming back
 * Links to Echo Nest?